jacobvsdanniel/LORE/README.md

 - Step 2: Curation

-Option A - Your own list
+Option A - Your custom list
 ```
 # Inspect the <semantics_candidate_file> created in step 1
-# Create your curated list of key semantics, see ./examples/Key-Semantics_semantics.csv
+# Create your curated list of key semantics.
+See ./examples/Key-Semantics_semantics.csv
 ```

 Option B - The PMKB-CV taxonomy
 ```
-# Download the LORE PMKB-CV (https://doi.org/10.5281/zenodo.14607639) dataset and uncompress to ./PMKB-CV
+# Download the LORE PMKB-CV (https://doi.org/10.5281/zenodo.14607639) dataset and uncompress it to ./PMKB-CV
 # The ./PMKB-CV/key_semantics_taxonomy/taxonomy will be used in the next step
 ```

 - Step 3: Tagging

-For option A - Your own list
+For option A - Your custom list
 ```
 python LORE.py --config_file examples/config_Key-Semantics_tagging_list.json
 ```